The happiness in your life greatly depends on the quality of your daily actions.

 4. Start being a little more productive than you are busy.

 There’s a big difference between being busy and being productive.
-If you’re going to put in the work through the end of the year, don’t confuse motion and progress.
+If you’re going to put in the work this year, don’t confuse motion and progress.
 A rocking horse keeps moving but never makes any forward progress.
 In other words…

 5. Start dedicating time every day to meaningful progress.